ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Conceptualize trait evolution system using genetic algorithms and other innovative approaches from recent AI research
 - [ ] Develop framework for assessing the impact of trait bundles on AI system robustness and generalization
 - [ ] Plan for integration of cultural and contextual factors in trait expression modeling
+- [ ] Implement hierarchical compound intrinsic value reinforcement learning for complex behaviors in multi-agent cooperation
+- [ ] Develop hybrid AI models combining unsupervised and self-supervised learning for long-term adaptation
+- [ ] Design metareasoning frameworks for enhancing artificial reasoning in complex decision-making environments
+- [ ] Integrate Hebbian learning techniques for predicting and adapting to evolving agent behaviors
+- [ ] Develop strategies for optimizing long-term efficiency and fairness in multi-agent systems

 ## 5. Data Management and Analysis Planning
 - [ ] Design comprehensive data model for capturing agent behaviors and interactions, incorporating recent advancements in AI behavior analysis